 Supplier Code of Conduct

 Sitecore Holding II A/S, a Danish limited liability company (CVR.
-No. 37624071) and our affiliate entities worldwide (“Sitecore”) is the global leader in experience management software.
-Sitecore’s digital experience platform combines content, commerce, and personalization so marketers can easily create seamless, individualized experiences.
+No. 37624071) and our affiliate entities worldwide (“Sitecore”) is the global leader in digital experience management software, offering interation integrated and composable solutions to enable the digital experience at every stage of the customer journey.
+Sitecore’s digital experience platform combines content management, digital asset and content management, order management, commerce, marketing automation, CDP and personalization so marketers can easily create individualized experiences.
 Businesses look to Sitecore to power the most relevant experiences possible and to do this, Sitecore relies on its customers, employees, communities, partners and suppliers to support and guide our business.

 Doing business is more than just numbers, goals and metrics.
 It’s also about who we are as a company and how we manage our business internally.
-At Sitecore we believe that conducting business ethically and with transparency is critical to our success.
-Sitecore is committed to acting with integrity in all our business relationships, and to ensuring that there is no violation of human rights and that there are transparent and ethical business practices within our sphere of influence.
+At Sitecore, we believe that conducting business ethically, with transparency, and in a sustainable manner is critical to our success.
+Sitecore is committed to acting with integrity in all our business relationships, and to ensuring that there is no violation of human rights, that there are transparent and ethical business practices within our sphere of influence.
+We conduct business that is sustainable and in an environmentally conscious manner.

-This Supplier Code of Conduct (“Supplier Code”) sets forth ethical standards for Sitecore’s current and potential suppliers and their employees, agents, and subcontractors (collectively “Suppliers”) to ensure that we partner with vendors that follow ethical, sustainable and environmentally conscious business practices in Sitecore’s supply chains.
+This Supplier Code of Conduct (“Supplier Code”) sets forth standards for Sitecore’s current and potential suppliers, including our vendors and third-parties, as well as their employees, agents, and subcontractors (collectively “Suppliers”) to ensure that we partner with vendors that follow ethical, sustainable and environmentally conscious business practices in Sitecore’s supply chains.

 COMPLIANCE WITH THIS SUPPLIER CODE

 Adherence.
-All suppliers must adhere to this Supplier Code while conducting business with or on behalf of Sitecore.
+All Suppliers must adhere to this Supplier Code while conducting business with or on behalf of Sitecore.
 This Supplier Code should be viewed as the minimum standards that we expect from our supplier community.
-Compliance with this Supplier Code is required in addition to any other agreement a supplier may have with Sitecore, it is not intended to reduce, replace or limit any other contractual obligations that you may have with Sitecore or adherence to applicable laws.
+Compliance with this Supplier Code is required in addition to any other agreement a supplier may have with Sitecore, it is not intended to reduce, replace or limit any other contractual obligations that a supplier may have with Sitecore or adherence to applicable laws.

 Violation(s) of this Supplier Code: Any violation(s) of this Supplier Code may result in immediate termination of any contract between Supplier and Sitecore.